polyformproject/license-development/template.erb.md

 <% scope_heading = 'Free Trial' %>
 <% scope_id = 'free-trial' %>

-<%= lets_you %> run and change this software for yourself or your company for 30 consecutive calendar days to evaluate whether this software suits a particular application.
+<%= lets_you %> run and make changes to this software for yourself or your company for 30 consecutive calendar days to evaluate whether this software suits a particular application.
 <% end %>

 <% if noncommercial or strict %>